M.I.T. DEPARTMENT OF EECS

 |6.033 - Computer System Engineering||DNS Hands-On Assignment|

-Today's hands-on exercise is designed to give you a quick introduction to the Internet's Domain Name System.
-This is an example of a naming system which all of you use on a daily basis --- in fact you used it to get to this web-page!
-To prepare for this assignment, please read Appendix 4-A of the class notes, titled "Case study of the Internet Domain Name System".
-This should give you a good general idea of how the DNS works.
+This hands-on exercise is designed to introduce you to the Internet's Domain Name System (DNS).
+You probably use DNS every day --- you used it to get to this page.
+To prepare for this assignment, please read Section 4.4 of the class textbook, titled "Case study: The Internet Domain Name System (DNS)".

 dig should be available on all recent

 Athena workstations.
 It should work by default, but if it does not,

 add watchmaker first.
 If that still

 does not work, try an Athena Sun workstation.

 ; <<>> DiG 9.3.1 <<>> slashdot.org ;; global options: printcmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 997 ;; flags: qr rd ra; QUERY: 1, ANSWER: 1, AUTHORITY: 3, ADDITIONAL: 3

 ;; QUESTION SECTION: ;slashdot.org.
 IN A

 ;; ANSWER SECTION: slashdot.org.
 3600 IN A 184.108.40.206 (*)